 Aino – Listen on Youtube

-The braveness and energy which characterized the first piano quintet reutrn this year in a more reffined form.
+The braveness and energy which characterised the first piano quintet return this year in a more refined form.
 Damström has a strong and original composer voice.

 -Anna Pulkkis, Hufvudstadsbladet 10.6.2018